falcosecurity/falco-website/content/en/blog/falcosidekick-reponse-engine-part-8-fission.md

 The earlier posts in this series, show how to use Kubeless, Argo, Knative, and others to trigger a resource after getting input from Falcosidekick.
 Recently, Falcosidekick received a new output type support for [Fission](https://github.com/falcosecurity/falcosidekick/pull/255).

-In this blog post, we will cover using `Falcosidekick` and `Fission` to detect and delete a compromised pod in Kubernetes cluster.
+In this blog post, we will cover using `Falcosidekick` and `Fission` to detect and delete a compromised pod in a Kubernetes cluster.
 We will briefly talk about Fission in this blog, however, you can check the complete documentation [here](https://fission.io/).

 ## Prerequisites